 So when all things are subjected to the Son either by judgment (v.
 25) or by the Spiritual transformation of our bodies (a positive subjection), Christ hands over all physical (Adamic) creatures over to God who are in him.
 At this time, the Spirit of God will abide in all, and all will be transformed into Spiritual beings (1 Cor 15:45–49).

 Hence, God will be in all by means of the Holy Spirit abiding in all.
 Theologically, this makes sense if Christ has defeated death and evil.
 “For it is obvious,” writes Gregory, “that it will be true that God is in all at that time when nothing evil is discerned in existing things” (2015: 125).

 For God to be in all at the end, evil must be absent.
-The dead, corruptible, sinful bodies of flesh boring of Adam submit to God’s salvific transformation into sinless, incorrupt, and immortal bodies at the end in the twinkling of an eye.
+The dead, corruptible, sinful bodies of flesh bearing of Adam submit to God’s salvific transformation into sinless, incorrupt, and immortal bodies at the end in the twinkling of an eye.
 When evil is absent, God is all in all.

 1 Corinthians 15:29 also suggests a positive notion for the subjection of verses 27–28: “Otherwise, what do people mean by being baptized on behalf of the dead?
 If the dead are not raised at all, why are people baptized on their behalf?”
 Whatever the exact sense, Paul speaks of the practice of baptizing on behalf of dead people because some good end will come via the process described in verses 27–28.